ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-client-devices.md

 #### Gold image base

-A base policy generated from a gold image machine should only be utlised where all Windows 10 machines in the environment utilise the same image.
+A base policy generated from a gold image machine should only be utilised where all Windows 10 machines in the environment utilise the same image.
 The procedure to generate the policy is as follows:

 1. Deploy the image to a standard organisational Windows 10 device.
 2. Ensure all standard software is installed (e.g. Microsoft Office).